On this page

-PHEOC and SHEOC responses will be provided to Strategic Reform and Planning and then to the community of practice secretariat(s).
+PHRB and SHEOC responses will be provided to Strategic Reform and Planning and then to the community of practice secretariat(s).

-Weekly community of practice updates will be provided to NSW Health Chief Executives.
+Regular community of practice updates will be provided to NSW Health Chief Executives.

 Each community of practice will have a clinical lead appointed by Dr Nigel Lyons, Deputy Secretary, Health System Strategy and Resources.

 - assist with the facilitation of the community of practice